mlindeboom/ETFEase/ETFEase (iOS)/readme.txt

 The ETF tab is fully functional, data can be filtered and sorted.
 Selecting a cell will display a chart and trade history for the selected ETF.
 Two selectable trading strategies (R3 and RSI25) are available.

-The portfolio tab is not completed, but will be shortly.
-I also plan to add a notification scheme that will look for buys and sells and notify the user on a timely basis (as on the Android)